Published January 25, 2017

 Their input is most crucial on some of our more technical projects.
 These topics aren’t flashy like what you’d see at CES, but they’re among our most important undertakings.

-For example, take our ongoing upgrade to the IPv6 network protocol.
 This, as you might imagine, is not one of our more attention-grabbing projects.
 But it is, nonetheless, an important upgrade that puts the university in line with the latest global standards, and ensures our technology is flexible for the future.

 I was surprised to find the IPv6 table was one of the most active groups at the event.
 It’s a reminder why input from our distributed IT staff is so important: while many people have opinions about things like Wi-Fi, our university-wide IT team are the few people with the knowledge to speak on highly technical concepts from a position informed by the needs of the institution.
 That’s something we can’t afford to take for granted—and, believe me, we don’t.